plut/ConstructiveGeometry.jl/docs/src/transformations.md

 ![example: intersection of a highlighted sphere and a highlighted cube](highlight.png)

-Highlighted parts of objects are shown only when the object is represented as an image via the `plot` method (either interactively with `GLMakie`, or as an image with `CairoMakie`).
+Highlighted parts of objects are shown only when the object is represented as an image via the `plot` method.
 For SVG and STL output, all highlighted parts are ignored.

 Highlighted objects are preserved only by CSG operations